Film and Television - Boomsatsuma

 Animation

-Learn a range of animation techniques both digital and physical and develop your own animated narrative short film
+Explore animation techniques by working with both digital and physical tools.
+You’ll experiment with styles and processes while creating your own animated short film.

 Music videos